HOME

 Homage to Andreas Feininger

 In Transit, 8 November 2024 From my trip to New Jersey three weeks ago.
 This is the kind of shot that drew me to the location.
 It's inspired by Andreas Feininger, a Life Magazine staffer when the magazine was in its heyday in the mid 20th Century.
 He was a wonderful photographer who went for the technical, supported by his training as a cabinet maker in the Bauhaus School in Weimar Germany.
 If he needed an unusual configuation in his equipment he simply built it, in those days of big wooden cameras.
 He was influential, both for his work and for the fact that he wrote popular and successful books on technique and aesthetics for the students of the art at all levels.
-I grew up with them because my mother, a wonderful photographer and teacher of the art herself, had them and they were it the house when I was first serious about photography in my early teens.
+I grew up with them because my mother, a wonderful photographer and teacher of the art herself, had them and they were in the house when I was first serious about photography in my early teens.
 Feininger was a great documenter of cityscape, and Dover Publications, a purveyer of inexpensive paperback books brought out his New York in the Forties a cheap but well produced paperback, in 1978, and it sold quite well.
 Dover very quickly followed up with Berenice Abbot's New York in the Thirties and Feininger's Chicago 1941

 1940s B&W Extreme Telephoto Shot of Empire State Building.